Phoenix Contact: Multiple Vulnerabilities in PLCnext Firmware

 Prerequisites

-• Network reachability to the affected PLCnext controller
+• Network access to the PLCnext controller

 • No authentication required